steffenskov/Geoapify.SDK/src/Geoapify.MongoDB/README.md

 After adding this package, just call

 ```
-var apiKey = "YOUR_KEY"; // Probably read this from a secret somewhere

-services.AddGeoapify(apiKey);
+services.AddGeoapifyMongoDBStorage(db, "address-collection-name");
 ```

-And you'll have access to the `IGeoapifyClient` in your Dependency Injection system.
+And you'll have access to the `IAddressRepository` in your Dependency Injection system.

+OR you can just `new AddressRepository(db, "address-collection-name");` if you don't use Dependency Injection.